 What vaccines are mandatory?

 There are two types of vaccines: mandatory and recommended vaccines.
 Depending on the country, mandatory and recommended vaccines vary.
 All you have to do is find out or ask your doctor to get to the point.
+The Covid-19 vaccine will be mandatory in some countries such as Australia.

 Where to get vaccinated?